 Conclusion

 The ink dot might look small, but it carries a lot of weight.
 It shows that a bat has been tested, inspected, and approved for safe use at the highest level of the game.
-Without it, maple bats wouldn’t be trusted in professional baseball.
+Without it, ink dot test baseball bats like those made from maple wouldn’t be trusted in professional baseball.

 For players, it means fewer broken bats and more confidence.
 For leagues, it means safer games.
 And for bat makers, it’s proof of craftsmanship and quality.